A Geometric Unification of Concept Learning with Concept Cones: Concept cones: a unifying geometry for concept learning

 where \(\lambda > 0\) controls sparsity.
 The reconstruction error \(\|\bm{v}_i - \bm{\alpha}_i^{*\top} \D_{\text{SAE}}\|_2\) measures how well the CBM concept lies in (or near) the SAE cone, while the sparsity \(\|\bm{\alpha}_i^*\|_0\) quantifies the complexity of the representation.

-\paragraph{Metrics}
+\subsection{Metrics}

-The cone formalism provides a geometric bridge between supervised and unsupervised concept learning.
+\textbf{Measuring the geometric bridge.} The cone formalism provides a geometric bridge between supervised and unsupervised concept learning.
 To assess how closely the unsupervised concept cone \(\mathcal{C}_{\D_{\text{SAE}}}\) aligns with the supervised concept cone \(\mathcal{C}_{\mathbf{W}_c}\), we introduce a set of complementary quantitative measures that capture containment, geometric alignment, and activation-level correspondence.
 Together, these metrics turn the qualitative notion of ``concept alignment’’ into a concrete and measurable relation between CBMs and SAEs.

-\textbf{Geometric Alignment.} The first family of metrics evaluates whether the concept directions identified by a CBM lie within, or close to, the cone spanned by the SAE dictionary.
-Given the sparse reconstruction problem in Equation~\ref{eq:sparse_recovery}, we can measure for each CBM direction \(\bm{v}_i\) a normalized residual

-which expresses the distance of \(\bm{v}_i\) to the SAE cone.
-A small reconstruction error \(\delta_i \approx 0\) indicates that the CBM concept is representable as a nonnegative combination of SAE atoms.
-The average reconstruction error \(\bar{\delta}\) over all concepts thus provides a measure of local containment between the two cones.
-In addition to accuracy, we also examine the \textbf{sparsity of recovery} by counting the number of active coefficients in the optimal reconstruction, \(s_i = \|\bm{\alpha}_i^*\|_0 = |\{j : \alpha_{ij}^* > 0\}|\).
-A low sparsity value indicates that CBM concepts correspond to simple, compositional mixtures of SAE atoms rather than diffuse or entangled combinations.
-Finally, a global measure of containment can be obtained through the \textbf{cone coverage}, defined as
+\textbf{Coverage.} For each CBM concept direction \(\bm v_i\), i.e. the \(i\)-th row of \(\mathbf{W}_c\), we solve equation \ref{eq:sparse_recovery}.
+Then, we summarize cone containment with the coverage score

-A coverage close to one means that the unsupervised cone nearly subsumes the CBM cone, while lower values signal that important semantic directions fall outside the space spanned by the SAE.
+A coverage close to one means that most CBM concept energy is captured by the SAE cone.
+A low coverage means that important CBM directions are missing from the SAE dictionary.

-Containment ensures inclusion but not necessarily directional agreement.
-To evaluate whether both models discover similarly oriented concept axes, we compare the directions that generate each cone.
-The rows of \(\D_{\text{SAE}}\) and \(\mathbf{W}_c\) define two sets of vectors in the same activation space.
-Their geometric alignment is captured by the average maximal correlation

-which quantifies how well each SAE atom aligns with some CBM direction.
-High values of \(\rho_{\text{geom}}\) imply that the geometric axes of both models are closely aligned, suggesting that the SAE has recovered the orientation of human-defined concepts.

-\textbf{Statistical Alignment.} The final family of metrics compares the behavior of both models across data samples rather than in parameter space.
-Each model defines a code matrix of activations, \(\Z_{\ell}^{\text{SAE}}\) and \(\Z_{\ell}^{\text{CBM}}\), whose columns describe the activity of individual concepts or atoms over the dataset.
-By correlating these columns, we obtain a measure of statistical correspondence between their respective concept activations.
-For each SAE activation \(\Z^{\text{SAE}}_{\cdot j}\), we compute the maximal correlation with any CBM activation \(\Z^{\text{CBM}}_{\cdot i}\) and average these maxima across all \(j\) to obtain